Nuitka/Nuitka-website/pages/commercial.rst

    make sure it can only output encrypted information on standard output and standard error.

-   This will allow you to decode outputs as necessary, and will make it not an option to your clients.
+   This will allow you to decode outputs as necessary, and will make sure it's not readable to your clients.

 ###########################################
  Special needs (Commercial only use cases)